chrisregner/Was-or-Will-Be-There/README.md

 ## Todos

-- lint
-- check yarn start
-- prod and deploy
+- perf
+  - react optimization tips
+  - research how to reduce scripting time
+  - research how to test
-- test?
+- separate topojson?
+- make features to test
+  - test in ie11, chrome, mobile
+- make looks to test
+  - test in ie11, chrome, firefox, mobile

 - misc
+  - performance
     - css prefixes/polyfills
       - how do we know they work? as long as crossbrowser test passes, I suppose
     - webpack production optimization
       - check if webpack production config makes difference in production output
       - check if babel production config makes difference in production output
       - check if remote deletion of photo works
-    - remove excess deps
-      - research how to do it
-      - leaflet
-      - animate.css
-      - tachyons
-      - react-slick
-  - performance test (before and after deployment)
-    - research more
   - crossbrowser test
     - responsiveness test for each
   - final readme.md
     - credits
       - natural earth data

-  - lint
+  - linted?
-  - deploy
+  - deployed?

 ---